imneonizer/autolycus/README.md

   ![login screen](images/web-login.png)

-- One logged in you can paste any valid torrent magnet link into the `Add Magnet` input field and it will start downloading the torrent file.
+- Once logged in you can paste any valid torrent magnet link into the `Add Magnet` input field and it will start downloading the torrent file.

   ![downloading](images/web-download.png)